-Mindfulness practice such as meditation, breath work and journalling
+- Mindfulness practice such as meditation, breathe work and journalling

 I’m fortunate I can treat my mental health using nutrition, lifestyle and trauma processing therapies without the need for pharmaceuticals, though I’m aware due to individual circumstances, medication may be necessary and life saving.
 Some people concerned with mental health may not feel equipped or supported enough to handle their symptoms in a healthy way.
 Don’t give up and keep advocating for yourself.